 Variations

-- Turn the heat off and stir in the salt, pepper, lemon juice, and butter.
+Saute the spinach until just wilted.
+Turn the heat off and stir in the salt, pepper, lemon juice, and butter.

-- Using a slotted spoon, transfer the spinach to a serving plate.
-(Photo 4).
+Using a slotted spoon, transfer the spinach to a serving plate.
+Top it with more butter if you wish and serve.

+- You'll need a large, deep skillet or saucepan to accommodate the large volume of raw leaves.
 While one pound of spinach may seem like a lot, remember that spinach loses a great deal of volume as it cooks.
 So this is a perfect amount of spinach for four people.

 Serving Suggestions

+It's also delicious with pan-fried entrees like seared duck breast (shown in the photo below) or as a bed for saucy dishes such as pork stew, fish stew, beef cheeks, and lamb shanks.
 Sometimes, I serve it with a couple of fried eggs, fluffy scrambled eggs, or grilled halloumi cheese for a tasty meatless meal.

 Recipe Card

-Sauteed Spinach Recipe
+Butter Garlic Sauteed Spinach

 Ingredients